asnunes/notion-page-to-html/README.md

 Docker approach for testing

-1. Make sure you have Docker and Docker Compose installed and then run
+1. Make sure you have Docker and Docker Compose installed and then run:
 ````
 make test
 ````